 The ants are NOT eating the peonies.
 When a scout ant finds the nectar on the peony, she emits a pheromone or odor trail on the way back to her nest.
 At the nest, the scout alerts other ants of the food source.
 The recruited ants then follow the odor trail back to nectar on the peony flowers.

-In turn, the ants actually provide protection!
+In turn, the ants actually provide the plant with some protection!
 While the ants are feeding on the nectar, they protect their food source by attacking other bud-eating pests by stinging, biting, or spraying them with acid and tossing them off the plant.

-Where I live in New Hampshire, the pink, red, and old-fashioned white peonies are the focal points in my backyard.
-I treasure them in my garden, but I also fill my house with their beauty and fragrance.
+We treasure our pink, red, and old-fashioned white peonies in the garden, but also like to fill the house with their beauty and fragrance.

-Before I move the blooms indoors I carefully shake off the ants.
-Just hold the peonies by the stem just below the flower and shake off the ants outdoors.
+Before bringing peony flowers indoors, carefully shake off the ants.
+Just hold the peonies by the stem just below the flower (so their head doesn’t snap off) and shake off the ants outdoors.

-Read more about peonies on the Almanac’s Peony Plant Care page here.
+Read more about caring for peonies on the Almanac’s Peony Growing Guide here.

 Now, have you ever had ants in your mailbox?